Brendanmebson/QRCodeX/README.md

 # QRCodeX
-A QR code generator and scanner
+A QR code generator and scanner app in React Native